Nathanh3r/NathansLab06-Caches/REPORT.md

 Cost:
 - 8 × 1.21 = 9.68

-Using this configuration allowed slight higher miss rates than the largest 8-way cache but it cost less and still did very well.
+Using this configuration allowed for slightly higher miss rates than the largest 8-way cache but it cost less and still did very well.

 ## Split Cache Analysis
-We then compared split caches with a full cache and we combined the data cache and instruction cache results:
+We then took split caches and compared them to a full cache.
+To do this the results from the data cache and instruction cache were combined using the formula below:

 combined miss rate = (L misses + I misses) / (L accesses + I accesses)

-A strong split-cache configuration from my results was:
+A strong split-cache configuration found from the data collected was:

-- Data cache:** 4-way, 8192, LRU
+- Data cache: 4-way, 8192, LRU
-- Instruction cache:** 4-way, 8192, LRU
+- Instruction cache: 4-way, 8192, LRU

 ### Combined split-cache results